Monitor item usage

 Tip:

 The Data updated date that is present on the Overview tab of a hosted feature layer, hosted feature layer view, or hosted table layer item page allows you to keep track of when the layer contents were last edited—features or rows added or deleted or attribute values updated.
 This date is also present on the sublayer pages in multilayer hosted feature layers.
-The Data updated date also updates when you enable editing on the feature layer.
+The Data updated date updates when you enable editing on the feature layer.

 Note: